Skip to main content

 The Paradigm Shift

-Software development in 2025 looks nothing like it did in 2020.
-The introduction of production-ready Large Language Models has created a fundamental shift in how we write, review, debug, and maintain code.
-This is not incremental improvement - this is categorical change.
+Software development in 2026 looks nothing like it did in 2022.
+Production-grade autonomous agents have created a categorical change in how we write, review, debug, and ship code.
+This is not incremental improvement.

 Consider the traditional development workflow: